ggguser/seanh.github.io/_posts/2020-07-25-how-to-comment-and-uncomment-lines-in-vim.md

 adds the <kbd>ae</kbd> motion for the entire file:

 <kbd>gcae</kbd>, <kbd>yae</kbd>, <kbd>dae</kbd>, etc
-: toggle commenting off, yank, or delete the entire file
+: toggle commenting of, yank, or delete the entire file